mrsi-cerl/mrsi-gatsby/src/content/cos-facilities/SAM_TDA.md

 No variations for facility standard design.

-## Library
+ **NOTE:**
-For design documents and technical support, please contact the COS Manager listed above for more information.
+*For additional design documents and technical support, please contact the COS Manager listed above for more information.*